Codeinwp/elementor-addon-widgets/readme.md

 * 5: WooCommerce On Sale Products
 * 6: WooCommerce Popular Products

-* 7: New: EAW: Elementor Recent Posts
+* 7: EAW: Elementor Recent Posts
-* 8: New: EAW: Elementor Posts By Category
+* 8: EAW: Elementor Posts By Category

 ## Themes ##
 Minimal support is included for almost any theme therefore leaving most of the design to be carried out in the themes themselves.
 The plugin does however inherit some design aspects of the current theme.